zognin/tp/docs/UserGuide.md

 * To edit an order's ingredient list, refer to [Adding an order ingredient](#452-adding-an-order-ingredient-add-oi) and [Deleting an order ingredient](#454-deleting-an-order-ingredient-delete-oi).

-**Client details** include client name, phone and address, they must be provided in one of these ways:
+**Client details** include client name, phone and address, they can be provided in one of these ways:
 * If `c/CLIENT_INDEX` is provided,
   * client details are copied from the client bookmark at the given index to the order.
   * If `cn/`, `cp/` or `ca/` are provided with `c/`, the respective client detail is taken from `cn/`, `cp/` or `ca/` instead.
 * If `c/CLIENT_INDEX` is not provided but `cn/`, `cp/` or `ca/` is provided,
   * the respective client detail is taken from `cn/`, `cp/` or `ca/` instead.

 **Recipe details** include recipe name and price.
-Recipe name and order price must be provided in one of these ways:
+Recipe name and order price can be provided in one of these ways:
 * If `r/RECIPE_INDEX` is provided,
   * recipe details are copied from the recipe bookmark at the given index to the order.
   * `ORDER_PRICE` is calculated by multiplying the copied `RECIPE_PRICE` with `QUANTITY` of the order.